 After studying thousands of couples in their "Love Lab," the Gottmans identified four communication patterns that predict relationship breakdown with over 90% accuracy: criticism, contempt, defensiveness, and stonewalling — the "Four Horsemen."
 But they also discovered each horseman has a research-backed antidote.
 AttuneUP scans your messages for these patterns in real time and coaches you toward the antidote before you hit send.

 Your earliest relationships created a blueprint for how you connect as an adult.
-Attachment theory maps whether you tend toward anxious attachment (needing reassurance, fearing abandonment), avoidant attachment (valuing independence, uncomfortable with closeness), or secure attachment (comfortable with intimacy and autonomy).
-These patterns shape everything — how you fight, what triggers you, and what makes you feel truly safe.
-AttuneUP measures your attachment dimensions so translations speak to what your partner actually needs to feel connected.
+Attachment theory maps whether you tend toward reaching out more when you feel uncertain, pulling back when things feel too close, or feeling steady in connection.
+These patterns shape everything — how you fight, what throws off your conversations, and what makes you feel truly safe.
+AttuneUP measures your connection tendencies so your AttuneUPs speak to what your partner actually needs to feel connected.

 When disagreements arise, people default to one of five conflict styles: competing (winning matters most), accommodating (keeping the peace), avoiding (sidestepping the issue), compromising (meeting halfway), or collaborating (finding a solution that works for both).
 None is universally "right" — the key is knowing your default and understanding your partner's.
 AttuneUP identifies your conflict tendencies and helps you adapt your approach when your usual style isn't working.

 We each have preferred ways of giving and receiving love: words of affirmation, quality time, acts of service, physical touch, or receiving gifts.
 Mismatches here create a frustrating dynamic where one partner feels they're constantly showing love while the other feels neglected.
-AttuneUP identifies how you and your partner naturally express care, so translated messages land in the language that actually registers.
+AttuneUP identifies how you and your partner naturally express care, so your AttuneUPs land in the language that actually registers.

 Most people fall somewhere on a spectrum from passive (avoiding their own needs) to aggressive (bulldozing others).
 Assertive communication — the healthy middle — means expressing your thoughts, feelings, and needs clearly and respectfully.
 AttuneUP assesses where you fall on this spectrum and coaches messages toward that sweet spot where you're honest without being hurtful, and kind without being a doormat.